-Sir Walter Raleigh found Native Americans cultivating sunroots in what is now Virginia in 1585.
+Sir Walter Raleigh found Indigenous peoples cultivating sunroots in what is now Virginia in 1585.
 When the sunchoke reached Europe in the early 1600s, thanks to Samuel de Champlain, it was known as the "Canada" or "French" potato.
 The French, who call it topinambour (incidentally also a term used for an uncouth, uneducated person), are credited with improving the tubers and cultivating sunchokes on a larger scale.

 For many years, the Jerusalem artichoke was shunned due to an old wives' tale linking it to leprosy simply because of the similarity of the tubers to the shape of deformed fingers caused by the disease.
 During World War II, sunchokes and rutabagas were the most prevalent vegetables.
 As a result, some people associated them with difficult times and did not always look upon them favorably.